 You need to clearly document your buy and sell rules in your trading plan.

 When determining your trading rules, you need to phrase each rule as a yes/no answer.
 If you are buying a stock that is trending up, for example, your entry signal would read like this: has the stock formed two consecutive closes above a downtrend line.
 If the answer is yes, you buy, if not wait for the next opportunity.

 When setting your exit rules, you need to include an initial stop loss in the event the trade turns sour after you enter, as well as an exit rule for when the stock is in profit.

-Ensuring you have a proper set of clearly defined trading rules and sticking to them will drastically increase your probability of success in the stock market.
+Ensuring you have a proper set of clearly defined trading rules and sticking to them will dramatically increase your probability of success in the stock market.

 4. Money management

 This area of your trading plan is one of the most important aspects to consider when trading.

 You must know how much you intend investing in any one trade.
 And once your entry rules are triggered, you need to work out your money management rules before placing a trade to ensure you do not take on too much risk.
 When calculating a stop loss, you need to use the most recent price available to determine your “buy price”, which will be the closing price for the previous day or week.

 Let’s say your total capital is $100,000 and you decide you would prefer to hold eight stocks in your portfolio.
 The maximum you can invest in any one stock is, therefore, twelve per cent, or $12,000, of your total capital.
 Understanding my golden rules to investing, will ensure you don't over diversify your portfolio.